ClickHouse/clickhouse-tableau-connector-jdbc/README.md

 ![](https://analytikaplus.ru/other-media/clickhouse-jdbc-header.png)
 ## **clickhouse-tableau-connector-jdbc** — Tableau connector to ClickHouse using JDBC driver

+### What's it?

+An extension for Tableau Desktop / Tableau Server that simplifies the process of connecting Tableau to ClickHouse and extends support for standard Tableau functionality when working with ClickHouse (as compared to Generic  ODBC/JDBC)

+### What is the profit?

+- In comparison with **Other Databases (ODBC)**: This connector uses a JDBC driver, which is faster than the ODBC driver in some cases (for example, creating Extracts), and is also much easier to install than ODBC (a cross-platform jar file, does not require compilation for individual platforms).
+- In comparison with **Other Databases (JDBC)**: This connector has fine-tuning SQL queries to implement most of the standard Tableau functionality (including multiple JOINS in the data source, Sets, etc.) and has a friendly connection setup window ;)

+### Future plans
+- Signing of the connector (.taco) with a Code Signing certificate to simplify the installation and use process
+- Publishing the connector in extensiongallery.tableau.com

 ### Before you install

 - Make shure you use Tableau **2020.4+**